 What is the Peer Mentor Learning Community?

-The Peer Mentor Learning Community (PMLC) Program at UTM is a collaboration between the Robert Gillespie Academic Skills Centre (RGASC) and Accessibility Services.
+The Peer Mentor Learning Community (PMLC) program is a collaboration between Accessibility Services and the Robert Gillespie Academic Skills Centre (RGASC).
 The PMLC Program is a free, non-credit program that aims to help Accessibility students build academic skills and a sense of community.
-There are four types of events in the PMLC Program: Interactive Workshops, Social Events, Zoom Study Groups, and One-on-One Mentoring.
-PMLC events are facilitated by Peer Mentors: upper-year undergraduate student volunteers who are highly trained in facilitation and accessibility.
+There are four types of events in the PMLC program: Interactive Workshops, Social Events, Study Groups, and One-on-One Mentoring.
+PMLC events are facilitated by Peer Mentors: upper-year student volunteers who are highly trained in facilitation and accessibility.

-The PMLC Program has an extensive catalogue of asynchronous videos and reading materials on a wide variety of topics, including AIMS, time management, note-taking, test preparation, resiliency, stress management, assistive technology, and more.
-All of these materials are currently uploaded to the 2021-2022 Accessibility Services Academic Skills Quercus website.
-Additional materials will be periodically uploaded throughout the upcoming year.
+The PMLC program has an extensive catalogue of asynchronous videos and reading materials on a wide variety of topics, including AIMS, time management, note-taking, test preparation, resiliency, stress management, assistive technology, and more.
+All of these materials are uploaded to the UTM Accessibility Services Academic Skills Module.
+Students registered in the PMLC program are automatically enrolled in this module.

 Although the PMLC Program aims to support undergraduate students at UTM who self-identify as having a disability, all students are welcome to attend any PMLC group event.
 Only one-on-one mentoring is restricted to UTM Accessibility students.

 Thursday, December 1, 2022

 Room MN 6128

 PMLC Interactive Workshops aim to help students build academic skills that are necessary for success in university.
 Examples of topics that have previously been covered include: note-taking, effective reading, test-taking, essay-writing, creating a study plan, time management, and productivity.